processone/docs.ejabberd.im/content/admin/upgrade/from_17.03_to_17.06.md

 ## ejabberdctl script

-Due to a major refactor of the ejabberdctl script, which also remove all bashismes, you should check your packaging and your system's version of ejabberdctl script.
+Due to a major refactor of the ejabberdctl script, which also remove all bashisms, you should check your packaging and your system's version of ejabberdctl script.
 While old script still works, you are encouraged to use the new one.
 This may depends on media you install ejabberd from.